How to use your phone when travelling (and avoid roaming fees)

 While a vacation seems like an ideal excuse to disconnect from technology, there are many reasons to need your smartphone.
 Whether researching attraction opening hours, mapping out a route, checking in with loved ones back home or uploading photos, you don't want to get stuck paying outrageous roaming charges during your trip abroad.

 The last thing you want to worry about while on vacation is your phone bill.
-But our travel experts share advice on alleviating the stress of roaming charge or phone not working when you need it.
+However, our travel experts offer advice on mitigating the stress of roaming charges or a phone that doesn't work when you need it.
 There are various ways to message, call and post while on holiday, many of which are cheaper or easier than you may think.
 Remember these tips the next time you plan to use your phone outside of Canada.

 Enable airplane mode and keep it on while travelling outside Canada to avoid international data usage.
-Some smartphone apps automatically download data even when not in use, and data roaming charges apply to received and sent messages.
+Some smartphone apps automatically download data even when not in use, and data roaming charges apply to both sending and receiving messages.

-"I recommend putting cells on airplane mode and using the WiFi to communicate to family and friends to save roaming fees," says Michele Moore, CAA Travel agent.
+"I recommend putting your cell on airplane mode and using the WiFi to communicate with family and friends to save roaming fees," says Michele Moore, CAA Travel agent.

-To turn on airplane mode, open your phone's settings menu.
-You will find the option to turn it on or off, while some newer phones have an easy icon on the top menu you can press.
-While in the settings menu, you can keep on connecting to WiFi if you want to use a portable WiFi device or use the WiFi connections available at the hotel or airport.
+To turn on airplane mode, open your phone settings menu.
+You will find the option to turn it on or off; some newer phones have an easy-to-press icon in the top menu.
+In the settings menu, you can continue to connect to WiFi if you want to use a portable WiFi device or use the WiFi connections available at the hotel or airport.

 Rely on WiFi